joejordanbrown/sysadmin/doc/operation/shared_line_appearance.md

 ## Simulating SLA

-Simulating most of SLA on a VoIP system is possible.
-Let's take a look at how this might be acheived.
+Simulating most of SLA on a Kazoo system is possible.
+Let's take a look at how this might be achieved.

 ### Incoming calls ring all devices